syncfusion-content/windowsforms-docs/WindowsForms/PDF/Stamp-and-Overlay.md

 doc.Save("NewPDF.pdf")

+{% endhighlight  %}

 ## Transform PDF

 PDF pages can be converted to PdfTemplate object if you want to create a booklet or just place a few pages onto a single page like an image.
 You can create the template using the following code.

-[C#]
+{% highlight c# %}

 //Creates a new document.